Dahlia Malkhi: Education and career

 She became a lead researcher at Novi Financial, a subsidiary of Meta Platforms (Facebook), and the lead maintainer of Meta's Libra cryptocurrency project.
 Libra later became Diem and Malkhi became chief technology officer at the Diem Association.
 In 2022, the Diem project shut down, and she moved to Chainlink Labs as their chief research officer.
+As of 2023, she joined the University of California, Santa Barbara, as a professor of computer science; and remains a chief scientist at Chainlink Labs and an advisor to various industries.

 Recognition

 In 2011, Malkhi became a Fellow of the Association for Computing Machinery "for contributions to fault-tolerant distributed computing."
 In 2021, she received the Technical Achievement Award of the IEEE Computer Society Technical Committee on Distributed Processing.